 collocated sample: A sample TBD. [ Ed.
 (GT) Maybe it is easier to define a collocated position and require collocated samples to have it? ]

+cross-layer random access skip (CL-RAS) picture: a picture with nuh_layer_id equal to layerId such that LayerInitializedFlag[ layerId ] is equal to 0 when the decoding process for starting the decoding of a coded picture with nuh_layer_id greater than 0 is invoked.

 direct reference layer: A layer that may be used for inter-layer prediction of another layer.

 indirect reference layer: A layer that is not a direct reference layer of another layer but is a direct reference layer of a layer that is a direct reference layer or indirect reference layer of a direct reference layer of the layer.